e2f5db0/react-node-template-containerized/README.md

 `Note:` Make sure you are not connected to a VPN or else the network created by docker-compose will be unreachable during development.

+`Note:` It may be a good idea to delete package-lock.json files from both frontend and backend before continuing.

 In the root folder:

 ```bash